 Throughout his career Sickert spent long periods in and around Camden.
 In 1907 he was renting four properties simultaneously in the area, including studios on Mornington Crescent and Brecknock Road.
 The studios were in close proximity to the Bedford, and provided different light and stimuli for his painting.

-Sickert’s relationship with the Bedford began in 1885.
-He later described it as ‘my old love’.
-At the Bedford Sickert could blend into the crowds, and the proximity of the audience to the stage allowed him to observe his favourite performers close-up.
+Sickert's relationship with the Bedford began in 1885.
+He later described it as "my old love".
+At the Bedford, Sickert could blend into the crowds, and the proximity of the audience to the stage allowed him to observe his favourite performers close-up.
 His paintings and sketches reveal different perspectives of the music hall, including the mirrors and the architecture, fleeting moments on the stage and glimpses of characters in the crowd.
 He captured many female music hall stars at the Bedford, including the child performer Little Dot Hetherington, and the singer and comedian Vesta Victoria.
-He also enjoyed painting the sculptured female nudes on either side of the boxes.